Skip to content

 Scope Covers

-agents:read / agents:write Agents and their configuration sub-resources
+agents:read / agents:write Agents and their configuration sub-resources, including lint and flow generation

 catalogs:read The system catalogs